ci-lab-cz/easydock/README.md

 ncpu: 5
 ```

-NOTE: ncpu argument in `run_dock` and `config.yml` has different meaning.
-In `run_dock` it means the number of molecules docked in parallel.
+NOTE: ncpu argument in `easydock` and `config.yml` has different meaning.
+In `easydock` it means the number of molecules docked in parallel.
 In `config.yml` it means the number of CPUs used for docking of a single molecule.
 The product of these two values should be equal or a little bit more than the number of CPUs on a computer.

 The same but using `gnina`
 ```
-run_dock -i input.smi -o output.db --program gnina --config config.yml -c 4 --sdf
+easydock -i input.smi -o output.db --program gnina --config config.yml -c 4 --sdf
 ```

 Example of config.yml for `gnina` docking